wazuh/wazuh-documentation/source/wazuh-agent/wazuh_agent_package_hpux.rst

 HP-UX
 =====

-The Wazuh agent for HP-UX can be downloaded from our :ref:`packages list<packages>`.
+The Wazuh agent for HP-UX can be downloaded from our :ref:`packages list<packages>` or directly from `here <https://packages.wazuh.com/3.x/hp-ux/wazuh-agent-3.10.2-1-hpux-11v3-ia64.tar>`_.
 The installation steps are:

 Create the user and the group OSSEC: